daahlia/pet-store-api-automation/README.md

 1. Fork the project(pet-store-api-automation-by-sabina) from github
 2. Open the Project(pet-store-api-automation-by-sabina) in Visual Studio Code
-3. To run the tests user the following command and this should run all the tests under test folder
+3. To run the tests user the following command and this should run all the tests under test folder npm test
-4. To generate the test outcome with allur execute the following allure serve output
+5. To generate the test outcome with mochawesome execute the following mocha petStoreAPI.js --reporter mochawesome

 ## Issues